Easement Acquisition

 Appraisal

-• A written appraisal report can be provided for your review
+• Our appraiser's written report can be provided to you under certain conditions.

-• On occasion, Northern Water will agree in writing to pay the reasonable cost of an appraisal obtained by the property owner
+• Under certain circumstances, Northern Water pay the reasonable cost of a separate appraisal obtained by the property owner (Colorado Revised Statutes § 38-1-121).

 money briefcase icon